 Just down from Elliston Place Soda Shop is Elder’s Bookstore, which has been serving Nashville’s literary set since 1930.
 This modest-looking bookshop stocks some of the rarest of the rare: first edition Faulkner, limited edition Warren and signed Hemingway.
 A superior selection of Southern and classic literature, leather-bound volumes, illustrated children’s classics, antique maps and Tiffany-style lamps can all be found here.

 A little further up the street is another local favorite with the same down-home charm.
 Rotier’s has been serving up the city’s best cheeseburger for decades.
 Take your server’s suggestion and try their burgers on French bread.
+Nama Sushi Bar is a new modern sushi bar located close to Vanderbilt University.
+They feature half-price menus on Monday and Thursday.

 For the ultimate taste of timeless Nashville dining, visit Jimmy Kelly’s Steakhouse.
 Jimmy Kelly’s has been a Nashville tradition since 1934, and has been impressing visitors and natives alike with its hospitality and great food.
 Now serving a third generation of Nashvillians, Jimmy Kelly’s is part of what Music City is all about.
 The restaurant is located in a Victorian mansion with the look and feel of the Old South.